aidanhyland/cypress-demo-jan-2022/README.md

 # Quick Run all Tests
 npm run cy:run

-# Run on Chrome with Reporting generated
+# Run all on Chrome with Reporting generated
 npm run cy:chrome

-# Run on Firefox with Reporting generated
+# Run all on Firefox with Reporting generated
 npm run cy:firefox
 ```